Max904/Max904_Injects/README.md

 ###

-<p align="left">The collection is back and better than ever! check out our unistore for one click installation.</p>
+<p align="left">The collection is back and better than ever! check out the unistore for one click installation.</p>

 ###